 How can we protect fragile cargo? builds on science ideas students develop in the Daily Do Why don't the dishes move?

-Next, play the first 10 or 15 second of the 30+ foot-high Fall into a Stunt Airbag video.
-Again, allow students to observe the clip once or twice before recording observations and questions that come up.
+Next, play the first 10 or 15 seconds of the 30+-foot-high Fall Into a Stunt Airbag video.
+Again, allow students to observe the clip once or twice before recording observations and questions that arise.

 Ask students to create a t-chart.
 Tell students to independently compare their observations of the phenomenon in the two videos and record observations that are similar on one side of the chart and differences in the other.
 Students might notice these similarities:

 Ask students to use the class observations and patterns to independently create a model to explain how a person can fall from a great height and survive without injury.
-As you move around the room, you might ask questions such as:
+As you move around the room, you might ask questions such as these:

-Then, put students back in small groups and ask them to compare their models; students should identify similarities and differences between their models and their group members' models.
+Then assign students again to small groups and ask them to compare their models; students should identify similarities and differences between their models and their group members' models.

 Note: Students may notice the model calculates the force using Newton's second law.
 They may wonder why it isn't written as F = ma.
 Ask students to record their questions about the formula in their science notebooks or on a sticky note and set them aside for now.

-Place students in groups of three and assign each student one of the three eggs to "drop".
-Ask students to consider how many different sets of conditions can model using the simulation and how they might represent their data in a way that makes it easy to compare with other members in their group.
-Then, ask students to run the simulation and collect data.
+Place students in groups of three and assign each student one of the three eggs to "drop."
+Ask students to consider how many different sets of conditions they can model using the simulation and how they might represent their data in a way that makes it easy to compare with other members in their group.
+Then ask students to run the simulation and collect data.

 You could move students toward the equation for Newton's second law by asking, "What can we say about the relationship between the amount of force, represented by F, and how long it takes for the velocity to change (or the egg to stop falling), represented by delta t?"
-Students will likely say when delta t "goes up", F "goes down".
-Represent this as F (insert proportional symbol here) 1/delta t.
+Students will likely say when delta t "goes up," F "goes down."
+Represent this as F is proportional to 1/delta t.

 Next, share the equation for Newton's second law.
-Then, ask students, "What's another way to say acceleration?"
+Then ask students, "What's another way to say acceleration?"
 Students might say how fast the velocity is changing.
 Substitute delta v/delta t for acceleration.
-Students will likely see the inverse relationship between F and amount of time in the equation.
+Students will likely see the inverse relationship between F and delta t in the equation.